 Small tutorial by Kevin Knapp on how to write a XKCD downloader tool in Rust.

 The Clone-on-Write smart pointer explained by yours truly.

 Some musing on traits and borrows by yours truly.

 By Amos Wenger.
 Introducing the complexities of memory management and the ways Rust tries to represent them in a nice roundabout way.

-By yours.
+By yours truly.
 By specifying at some later point in the code which type you want your function to return, the compiler can go back and fill in the blanks.